-A copy of the Anti-Bribery and Corruption Policy is available on the Company's website, under the Corporate Governance page or can
+A copy of the Anti-Bribery and Corruption Policy is available on the Company's website, under the Corporate Governance page or can be accessed here.

 6. Inclusion and Diversity

 Our people underpin our success, supported by our values.
 We work hard to strengthen our culture of respect and transparency, and we actively listen to our people and address concerns.